What is autism

 - Understanding and responding to the emotions of others

-Because of the unique way a person with ASC’s mind works, they may also exhibit the following characteristics, which other people may find difficult to understand:
+Because of the unique way an autistic person’s mind works, they may also exhibit the following characteristics, which other people may find difficult to understand:

 - An unusually strong interest in a specific topic or subject

 - Under or over reaction to specific sensory stimuli or an extreme dislike of something

 - A need for strict routine or the development of habitual behaviour

 It is therefore easy to see why an autistic person may feel ‘different’ to others and why they may find the social world and building relationships with non-autistic individuals frustrating.

 The many challenges that an autistic individual may face and the common traits of autism are often broken down into three specific categories: